W. B. Mason: Projects

-In 2007, W.B.
-Mason donated $1 million to Brockton Hospital in the name of Helen Greene.
+In 2007, W. B. Mason donated $1 million to Brockton Hospital in the name of Helen Greene.

-W.B.
-Mason was a platinum benefactor in the opening of the Trinity Catholic Academy in Brockton.
+W. B. Mason was a platinum benefactor in the opening of the Trinity Catholic Academy in Brockton.

-W.B.
-Mason was the primary donor to W.B.
-Mason Stadium at Stonehill College.
+W. B. Mason was the primary donor to W. B. Mason Stadium at Stonehill College.

-In 2017 W.B.
-Mason Donated the John, Steven, and Caryll Greene Cancer Center at Brockton Hospital.
+In 2017 W. B. Mason donated the John, Steven, and Caryll Greene Cancer Center at Brockton Hospital.

 Sustainability

-On October 17, 2017 W.B.
-Mason and Workhorse Group Inc. introduced the first all-electric W.B.
-Mason truck.
-The electric vehicle has an average range of 120 miles on a single charge and reduces vehicle emissions by 75%.
+On October 17, 2017 W. B. Mason and Workhorse Group Inc. introduced the first all-electric W. B. Mason truck.
+The vehicle has an average range of 120 miles on a single charge and reduces vehicle emissions by 75%.

 Locations

-W.B.
-Mason has over 60 distribution centers in the United States, and provides nationwide delivery services to its customers.
+W. B. Mason has over 60 distribution centers in the United States, and provides nationwide delivery services to its customers.

+Controversies

+In October 2018, the company was sued for trademark infringement by Bloomington, Minnesota-based Dairy Queen — owned by Warren Buffett's Berkshire Hathaway in Omaha, Nebraska and doing business as American Dairy Queen Corp. — over using the term "Blizzard" and logo for its private-label bottled water.
+A federal judge in June 2022 ruled in favor of W. B. Mason, allowing them to continue to use the name and logo.
+W. B. Mason's attorneys, Nixon Peabody, called it "a complete win" for the company, and NBC Boston described it as a W. B. Mason "victory."

+In April 2023, W. B. Mason agreed to a $5.65 million settlement to resolve a class action lawsuit claiming it failed to provide commissioned sales representatives with notice the company was changing commission terms.

+The settlement benefits three classes: the New Jersey Class, the New York Class and the Pennsylvania Class.

+The New Jersey Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in New Jersey since April 2, 2015.

+The New York Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in New York since April 2, 2015.

+The Pennsylvania Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in Pennsylvania since April 28, 2017.